MarielleSP/Churn-DecisionTree/index.md

 ![Static png image for display](tree3.png)

-**The decision tree indicates that customers who have a month-to-month contract (Contract <= 0.5) with monthly charges greater than $67.875 and a tenure of fewer than 13.5 months with the company are the most likely to leave.**
+A tree depth of three has an accuracy of 78%; greater tree depth does not increase accuracy. **The decision tree indicates that customers who have a month-to-month contract (Contract <= 0.5) with monthly charges greater than $67.875 and a tenure of fewer than 13.5 months with the company are the most likely to leave.**

 Since there are only 3 features that are important for predicting churn, we can visualize them using a series of scatter plots.
-For each contract length (Month-to-Month, One Year, and Two Years), a scatter plot of monthly charges versus tenure is color-coded so that green dots represent loyal customers and red dots represent customers that left.
+For each contract length (Month-to-Month, One Year, and Two Years), a scatter plot of monthly charges versus tenure is color-coded so that green dots represent loyal customers and red dots represent customers who left.

 ![Static png image for display](2Dscatter.png)